eEcoLiDAR/miscellaneous/utils/README.md

 ### Linux

-In Linux we use [rclone](https://rclone.org/install/) which is a command line tool which uses `fuse` to mount different type of storages.
-For eEcolidar we use the `webdav` storage type.
-After installing `rclone` you need to configure it calling the command `rclone config`.
+In Linux we use [rclone](https://rclone.org/install/).
+It is a command line tool which uses `fuse` to mount different type of storages including `web-dav`.
+After installing `rclone` you need to configure it.
 ```
 eecolidar:~$ rclone config
 ```

-The following menu will appear and you should enter `n`.
+The following menu will appear and you should start the configuration of a new connection, i.e., `n) New remote`.
 ```
 2018/09/07 11:21:45 NOTICE: Config file "/home/eecolidar/.config/rclone/rclone.conf" not found - using defaults
 No remotes found - make a new one